ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 ### Virtualization management

-This layer consists of vCenter Server Appliance (vCSA), NSX Manager, two NSX ESGs, three NSX Controllers, Platform Services Controller (PSC) virtual appliance, and the IBM CloudDriver virtual machine (VM).
+This layer consists of vCenter Server Appliance (vCSA), NSX Manager, two NSX ESGs, three NSX Controllers, Platform Services Controller (PSC) virtual appliance, and the IBM CloudDriver virtual server instance (VSI).
+The CloudDriver VSI is deployed on demand as needed for certain operations such as adding hosts to the environment.

 The base offering is deployed with a vCenter Server appliance that is sized to support an environment with up to 400 hosts and up to 4000 VMs.
 The same vSphere API-compatible tools and scripts can be used to manage the IBM-hosted VMware environment.